Sara Guerrero

 Sara Veralucia Guerrero Chavarria is a Guatemalan beauty pageant titleholder who was crowned as Miss Earth Guatemala 2015 and Guatemala's representative in Miss Earth 2015.

 Pageantry

 Miss International 2013

 Sara represented her country at Miss International 2013 pageant in Japan.
 However, as the pageant concluded, she was not able to penetrate the semifinals.

 The pageant was won by Bea Santiago of the Philippines.

-Miss Earth 2015

-Being appointed as Miss Earth Guatemala for 2015, Sara is Guatemala's representative to be Miss Earth 2015 and would try to succeed Jamie Herrell as the next Miss Earth.